 The problem with the 'Doctorcitos' tune was that there were no recordings of the version we chose at Chacabuco.
 We had to learn it completely from memory.
-It was exciting to be able to do so.
+It was exciting to be able to do so in 2015.

 Other versions of 'Doctorcitos', such as those you can find on YouTube (Festival de Oruro), have different melodies, although it is interesting to see the costumes used by the street pageants and the ridiculous attire they wear.

 The most important thing for us when we were rehearsing and recording was the memory of our great and admired friend Marcelo Concha: we did it as a homage to him.
 It was a labour of friendship and respect.

 Recording made by political prisoners in Chacabuco in 1974.

 This speech is the fourth track on the cassette recorded at Camp Chacabuco by the group Los de Chacabuco, created by Ángel Parra and directed by him until his release from prison.